 All vendors at the Indiana Bacon Festival are bacon related items, here are a few highlights: Bacon ice cream, pizza, doughnuts, tacos, sliders, cookies, and a few of my favorites- bacon crack dip, and beef hot dogs topped with bacon jam!

 The festival also boasts a Brew Garden and several concerts throughout the day.
 Concerts included popular bands like LAVA Rock (a rock cover band), and the evening headliner Little Texas.

 Another highlight to take advantage of during the festival, is the local gem the Delphi Opera House.
 Newly restored to its glory days, this beautiful building has shows year round, and hosts local and celebrity productions alike.
 The building houses beautiful architecture and original design for you to enjoy.

 On the Square:

 There are several great restaurants and shops to visit in downtown.
-The walk around the town boasts local shops and restaurants such as: The Urban Chique Boutique, Calico Plus and the local staple, The Sandwich Shop that has been in business over 70 years!
-Its next door neighbor The Brick and Mortar Pub offers a great bar, burgers and more, and don’t miss Stone House Restaurant and Bakery– another local favorite.
-Many of these restaurants/shops also have a tent on the main festival walking paths.
+The walk around the town boasts local shops and restaurants you don’t want to miss.
+Make sure to check out: The Urban Chique Boutique, Calico Plus and the local staple The Sandwich Shop,that has been in business over 70 years.
+The Sandwich Shop is the next door neighbor to The Brick and Mortar Pub, who offers a great bar, burgers and more.
+Lastly, for your sweet tooth, stop in at Stone House Restaurant and Bakery– another local favorite.
+Can’t make it to all these great places?
+No problem, many of these restaurants/shops have a tent on the main festival walking paths.